b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ### Solution to Exercise 4 {#sec:compare_contin_data_ex4_solution}

-First, let's start with a helper function that will return us the all the possible pairs from a vector.
+First, let's start with a helper function that will return us all the possible pairs from a vector.

 ```jl
 s = """